raspberrypilearning/relax-stretch/en/step_6.md

 --- /task ---

-Click on the green flag to test that `repetitions`{:class="block3variables"} goes up each time you click it.
+Click on the green flag and test that `repetitions`{:class="block3variables"} goes up each time you click on the 'up' arrow.

 Keep going.
 Does `repetitions`{:class="block3variables"} stop going up?